freemocap/documentation/docs/Writerside/topics/contributing/contributing_index.md

 ## Reporting Bugs

 Your feedback is invaluable in improving FreeMoCap.
 In this section, you'll learn how to report bugs and suggest new features for the project.
+To report a bug, [file a new bug report](https://github.com/freemocap/freemocap/issues/new?template=bug_report.md) and let us know what happened, what you expected to happen, and how to reproduce the issue.

 For details, see our [Bug Report](bug_report.md) guide

 ## Suggesting Features

 We welcome your ideas for new features or improvements to FreeMoCap.
-To suggest a feature, [open a new issue](https://github.com/freemocap/freemocap/issues/new) and describe the feature, its benefits, and any potential challenges in implementing it.
+To suggest a feature, [open a new feature request](https://github.com/freemocap/freemocap/issues/new?template=feature_request.md) and describe the feature, its benefits, and any potential challenges in implementing it.

 For details, see our [Feature Request](feature_request.md)  guide